Julian Assange: John Podesta’s Password Was ‘Password’ [Video]

 — Matt Dougan (@Americooligan) January 4, 2017

 According to a CNN report, Podesta’s email account was hacked when he got a March 19 email from “Google” alleging that someone had his password and was trying to get into his account from Ukraine.
-Podesta’s assistant, Sara Latham had forwarded the email to a Clinton campaign IT official, Charles Delavan who deemed the message legit and urged the 67-year-old chairman to change his password, including the “Google” link where he could get it done.
+Podesta’s assistant, Sara Latham, had forwarded the email to a Clinton campaign IT official, Charles Delavan, who deemed the message legit and urged the 67-year-old chairman to change his password, including the “Google” link where he could get it done.

 “John needs to change his password immediately, and ensure that two-factor authentication is turned on his account…It is absolutely imperative that this is done ASAP.”

-They all did not know it was a phishing ploy to actually get his password and access his emails.
+They did not know it was a phishing ploy to get his password and access his emails.
 When Podesta opened the link sent to him, he gave hackers access to his email.
-A cybersecurity firm, SecureWorks said the hacking tactic was a typical method used by Fancy Bear, a notorious Russian hacker group, adding that it was deliberately hatched to target Mr. Podesta’s Gmail address.
+A cybersecurity firm, SecureWorks, said the hacking tactic was a typical method used by Fancy Bear, a notorious Russian hacker group, adding that it was deliberately hatched to target Mr. Podesta’s Gmail address.

 ICYMI: Watch the entire Sean Hannity/Julian Assange interview. https://t.co/4hj7LTlb1v.